boidushya/better-lyrics/README.md

 🎵 Beautiful time-synced lyrics on Youtube Music\
 📦 No external dependencies or API key\
 ⏩ Seek to a specific part of the song by clicking on the lyrics\
+🌏 Supports multiple languages\
-🪶 Lightweight and easy to use\
+🪶 Lightweight and easy to use

 ## Manual Installation